 Introduction

-Extended Display is the set of options to customize the look and feel of your event forms, websites and emails.
+“Display” determines the look and feel of your event forms, websites, and emails.

-Extended Display options are intended for users who are well-versed in HTML, CSS, and JavaScript.
+Take advantage of these Extended Display options if you are well-versed in HTML, CSS, and JavaScript.

-Primary Display is another display configuration option for the basic header and footer.
-Those are suitable for non-technical users.
+The Primary Display provides other display configuration options, such as the basic header and footer.
+The basic header and footer options are suitable for non-technical users.

 Page Details